GitDanielR/Homework_Tracker/README.md

 # Homework_Tracker
 Desktop application to track your homework.
 The project inspiration came from the normal website that I use to track my homework assignments not letting me add more assignments.
 So I said, "I'll just make my own".
 This project has been spread out over the course of about a week and served as an introduction for me to Tkinter and Python in general.
 I have experience coding, mostly in Java, and decided that it was time to try Python.
 The app also served as a simple intro to Python CSV files, reading and writing to files, and the syntax as a whole.
 I enjoyed making this and look forward to revising and polishing my Tkinter skills.
+# How to Use
+Before using the homework tracker, ensure that you have a CSV file in the current directory and that "csv_file" variable (default homework tracker file path) is the name of your CSV file.
+That CSV file is opened on startup.
+There are two ways that you can use this homework tracker.
+Either 1) run the file "gui_implementation.py" and use the Tkinter GUI or 2) run the file "HomeworkDriver.py" and have a command-line-based program.